StuntsPT/Structure_threader/README.md

 *Structure_threader* is available on [Pypi](https://pypi.python.org/pypi/structure_threader/).
 It can be installed by simply running the above command.
-Don't forget the `--user` option if you can't or don't want to install the program as `root` user.
-Using this method, binaries for STRUCTURE, fastStructure and *MavericK* are also distributed.
-For more details on this, please [check the manual](http://structure-threader.readthedocs.io/en/latest/install/).
+If you are on a \*nix like platform, you can use the `--user` option if you can't or don't want to install the program as `root` user.
+Binaries for STRUCTURE, fastStructure and *MavericK* are also distributed for GNU/Linux and Mac OS X. For more details, please [check the manual](http://structure-threader.readthedocs.io/en/latest/install/).

-## Documentation
+## Manual
-The complete manual can be found on [readthedocs.org](http://structure-threader.readthedocs.io/en/latest/).
+The complete documentation can be found on [readthedocs.org](http://structure-threader.readthedocs.io/en/latest/).

 ## Citation